Scientific Forecaster Discussion

 National Weather Service State College PA

-A large area of high pressure will build northeast from the Gulf
+a large area of high pressure will build across the area through

 Near term /until 6 PM this evening/...